awsdocs/aws-codeartifact-user-guide/doc_source/nuget-cli.md

 ### CodeArtifact Credential Provider commands<a name="nuget-cred-provider-reference-commands"></a>

-Below is the list of commands for the CodeArtifact Credential Provider\.
+This section includes the list of commands for the CodeArtifact Credential Provider\.
 These commands must be prefixed with `dotnet codeartifact-creds` like the following example\.

 ```
 dotnet codeartifact-creds command